| ||Operation of distillers | Cost of operation | Maintenance | Certification of distillers

 Water distillers can remove most minerals, metals, organic chemicals and micro-organisms from water.
 A clean, well-maintained distiller will remove over 95 per cent of the minerals, including sodium, sulfate, nitrate and arsenic.
 Biological contaminants such as bacteria, viruses and cysts are destroyed during distillation.
 Water distillers can be simple, versatile drinking water treatment devices.

 Distillation will also remove beneficial elements such as calcium and magnesium; however, water is not a significant source of these minerals when compared to food sources in a well balanced diet.

 Distillers are generally only used for producing small amounts of water for drinking and cooking, which is due to the cost of operation and slow rate of treated water production.
 When larger amounts of treated water are required, then a reverse osmosis system (RO) is often more suitable.

 The choice between using a distiller and using reverse osmosis will depend on the amount of water needed, the quality of water needed and the pre-treatment required to protect the RO or distiller from damage.
-See the Alberta Agriculture and Rural Development factsheet Reverse Osmosis Water Treatment, Agdex 716(D36).
+See the Alberta Agriculture and Forestry factsheet Reverse Osmosis Water Treatment, Agdex 716(D36).

 The major operational limitation of distillers is scaling due to hard water.
 Lime scale tends to build up in the boiling chamber.
 Dealing with this scaling requires constant maintenance or pre-treatment using a water softener.
 Distillers may also fail to remove some volatile organic compounds from the water.
 These can be carried over into the treated water reservoir unless the distiller has a volatile gas vent or activated carbon filter.